St Denys Priory: Present day

 Only fragments of the priory buildings remain: a wall in a private garden in Priory Road, and a small archway re-sited in the garden of the Tudor House Museum.
 The present church is late Victorian and holds a few tiles and a coffin from the original site.

+Surviving ancient tiles from the pavement of St Denys Priory, Southampton, on display at St Denys Church, Southampton in 2025.